Samuelfaure/suchdevblog/docs/opinions/WhyDiversityIsGreat.md

 In tech, we care about _hard skills_.
 A great knowledge of languages and frameworks.
 I would argue those are the skills that are both the easiest to develop, to learn, and to find on the job market.

 We also talk about **soft skills** such as _communication_ and _teamwork_.
-Those are the skills that are the hardest to develop, to learn, and to find in the job market.
+Those are the skills that are the hardest to develop, to learn, and to find on the job market.
 Seasoned developers will also argue that those are the most importants skills.
 You can have a React genius in your team, it will only get you so far if you're unable to communicate with them or if they can't work with the team.

 I would argue that there are skills that are even harder to measure, to develop, and to acquire.
 Let's call them _softer skills_.